Highlights of the Program

 • Orchestrating a utility-owned MIH with geospatial views for proactive planning and operations

-• Governing cloud-native data pipelines and real-time visualization to improve forecast confidence
+• Overseeing cloud-native data pipelines and real-time visualization to improve forecast confidence

-• Scaling predictive asset management to support DER and EV growth with earlier intervention
+• Scaling predictive asset management to support DER and EV growth with earlier interventions

 Q&A SESSION ON CLOUD-NATIVE PREDICTIVE GRID OPERATIONS